symfony/symfony-docs/reference/dic_tags.rst

 **Purpose**: To listen to different events/hooks in Symfony

+During the execution of a Symfony application, different events are triggered.
-This tag allows you to hook your own classes into Symfony's process at different points.
+This tag allows you to *hook* your own classes into any of those events.

 For a full example of this listener, read the :doc:`/cookbook/event_dispatcher/event_listener` cookbook entry.

-For another practical example of a kernel listener, see the cookbook
-article: :doc:`/cookbook/request/mime_type`.

 Core Event Listener Reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~